Probiotics

 - You want to start taking probiotics.
 They can advise you which supplement is best for you and how to take it.

-- You are taking probiotics and have side effects of bloating, upset stomach or lots of gas.
-This happens because your gut microbiota changes when taking probiotics.
+- You are taking probiotics and have side effects such as bloating, upset stomach or lots of gas.
+This happens because your gut microbiome changes when you take probiotics.
 Your doctor can adjust your dose to help these symptoms.
 These side effects are most common in your first week of taking probiotics.

 Resources and support